Xilinx/inference-server/docs/quickstart_deployment.rst

 The ``--publish`` flags will map ports 8998 and 50051 in the container to arbitrary free ports on the host machine for HTTP and gRPC requests, respectively.
 You can use ``docker ps`` to show the running containers and what ports on the host machine are used by the container.
 Your clients will need these port numbers to make requests to the server.
-The endpoints for each model will be the name of the model in the ``config.pbtxt``, which should match the name of the parent directory in the model repository.
+The endpoints for each model will be the name of the model in the ``config.toml``, which should match the name of the parent directory in the model repository.
 In this example, it would be "resnet50".
 Once the container is started, you and any clients can :ref:`make requests to it <quickstart_inference:Quickstart - Inference>`.